mwbowers/mwbowers.github.io/reference/datagate/datagate-client/i-data-area.md

 ### object Retrieve()

-Retrieves the value of the data area.
+Retrieves a subset of the data area into a ProgParm value.

 ```cs
 object Retrieve()